 Management's Response: We concur with the finding.
-Due to finance staff turnover after the fiscal year end, the City was not able to formulate a year-end strategy to review all balance sheet accounts in a timely manner in preparation for the year end audit.
-For FY2024 year end, finance staff will develop a year end checklist for reviewing, reconciling, and analyzing all accounts in the general ledger.
+Due to finance staff turnover during the fiscal year, the City was not able to formulate a strategy to review all developer agreements in a timely manner in preparation for the year end audit.
+For FY2025 year-end, finance staff will develop policies and procedures for reviewing and analyzing developer agreements.